eldipa/book-of-gehn/posts/debug/ruby-process/2020-09-13-Debug-the-Case-of-a-CPU-Burning-Ruby-Process.md

 someone decrements it, the child process will get stuck waiting for the counter to be zero.

-This makes totally sense for `executor.rb` which main task is to fork and exec other processes.
+This makes totally sense for `executor.rb` that main task is to fork and exec other processes.

 But I need to be sure that this is the bug.